Related videos:

 A detail that headlines often overlook: of the 38 serious accidents reported by Waymo between July 2024 and February 2025, only one was clearly attributable to the autonomous system.
 In 34 of the cases, the Waymo vehicle was stopped at a traffic light when it was struck by another human driver.

-U.S.: the open-air laboratory
+USA: the open-air laboratory

 China: the one who climbs the fastest

 In terms of safety, Apollo Go reports one airbag deployment for every 10.14 million kilometers traveled without a driver, with no fatalities or serious injuries recorded.
-The other Chinese players —Pony.ai, WeRide, AutoX— each operate fleets consisting of hundreds of vehicles.
+The other Chinese players —Pony.ai, WeRide, AutoX— each have fleets consisting of hundreds of vehicles.
 Pony.ai was the first company to obtain a license to operate throughout the entire municipality of Shenzhen.
 The Chinese government has identified autonomous driving as a national strategic technology, with commercial regulations in effect since December 2023 and dozens of cities with licensed pilot zones.

 Europe: Caution as Policy